VitorRF/objColorTracker/README.md

 # objColorTracker
-Tracks an object based on its color
+Tracks an object based on its color using OpenCV with Python3